A Systematic Study of In-the-Wild Model Merging for Large Language Models: Do Subspace Merging Methods Enable Constructive Interference?

 In \cref{tab:constructive_interference_subspace}, we again quantify these trends by reporting the probability of surpassing the base model and the average relative improvement across merge sizes.
 TA + SB consistently transitions from unstable early performance to strong, near-100\% success as $n$ increases.
-At small merge sizes, success rates remain low—23\% at $n{=}2$ with an average relative change of $-4.52$—but they rise steadily to 98\% at $n{=}10$ and reach 100\% at $n{=}12$, with corresponding improvements of $+0.89$ and $+1.07$.
-In contrast, TIES + SB, TSV-Merge, and Iso-C all deteriorate monotonically in both probability and relative improvement as the number of experts grows.
-TIES + SB, for instance, drops from 20\% success at $n{=}2$ to 0\% for all $n \ge 6$, with its average relative change declining from $-1.61$ to $-8.67$ by $n{=}12$.
-TSV-Merge follows a similar path, decreasing from 22\% success and $-1.41$ at $n{=}2$ to 0\% and $-2.36$ at $n{=}12$, while Iso-C moves from 33\% and $-0.47$ at $n{=}2$ to 0\% and $-5.36$ at $n{=}12$.
-On average, subspace projection–based methods suppress rather than exploit beneficial diversity, whereas Task Arithmetic with subspace boosting remains the only configuration whose performance scales constructively with increasing model diversity.
+At small merge sizes, success rates remain low---23\% at $n{=}2$ with an average relative change of $-4.52$---but they rise steadily to 98\% at $n{=}10$ and reach 100\% at $n{=}12$, with corresponding improvements of $+0.89$ and $+1.07$.
+Also, TIES + SB improves from 72\% success ($n{=}2$) to 100\% ($n{=}12$), but with capped relative gains ($+0.06$ to $+0.36$).
+In contrast, TSV-Merge and Iso-C deteriorate monotonically in both probability and relative improvement as the number of experts grows.
+TSV-Merge decreases from 22\% success and $-1.41$ at $n{=}2$ to 0\% and $-2.36$ at $n{=}12$, while Iso-C moves from 33\% and $-0.47$ at $n{=}2$ to 0\% and $-5.36$ at $n{=}12$.
+On average, subspace projection--based methods suppress rather than exploit beneficial diversity, whereas Task Arithmetic with Subspace Boosting remains the only configuration whose performance scales constructively with increasing model diversity.